 Salary: Special agents average $110,000

-Also known as bodyguards, executive protection professional, close protection officer, security guard.
+Also known as bodyguards, executive protection professionals, close protection officers, and security guards.
 Celebrity Bodyguards keep clients safe and happy.
 They must assess and deter possible threats from stalkers, paparazzi, and even ex-boyfriends, while also ensuring that the celebrity is relaxed and receives a high standard of service.

 Armored Car Guards are licensed and employed by armored car carriers to protect and safeguard valuable cargo from one point to another, all through the use of specialized bullet-resistant armored vehicles.
 Depending on the jurisdiction, guards are armed with weapons.
 Most guards are armed with either a shotgun or handgun, but some carry submachine guns or assault rifles.
 Due to the dangerous nature of their profession, all guards are required to wear bullet-proof vests.